wrkit/xcoin_client/README.md

 err = client.UpdatePairSettings(ctx, pairID, newSettings)
 ```

-## Architecture

-The library is built on the following principles:
+## The library is built on the following principles:

 1. Configurable client with support for bot URL and HTTP client settings
 2. Non-blocking requests with context support